Transformative governance for food systems and biodiversity

 • Birgit S. Hansen, Green Tripartite representative, Local Government Denmark

-• Anna de Klaumann, Deputy Permanent Secretary, The Danish Ministry for Green Transition
+• Anna de Klauman, Deputy Permanent Secretary, The Danish Ministry for Green Transition

 12:15